readium/readium-shared-js/README.md

 Optionally:

 * `npm run cson2json` (to re-generate the `package.json` JSON file, for more information see comments in the master `package.cson` CSON file)
-* `npm install -g grunt-cli` (to enable Grunt) Note that at this point in time, the "readium-shared-js" build process is entirely driven from NPM scripts defined in `package.cson` (CSON because it's more readable than JSON), so Grunt is actually not needed!
+* `npm install -g grunt-cli` (to enable Grunt) Note that at this point in time, the "readium-shared-js" build process is Grunt-free, entirely driven from NPM scripts defined in `package.cson` (because CSON is more readable than JSON)